Rhariprasad2002/Rhariprasad2002/README.md

 ## 🔍 About Me

-I’m a **Data Analyst & Machine Learning Practitioner** passionate about transforming data into intelligent solutions.
+I’m a **Data Analyst & Machine Learning ** passionate about transforming data into intelligent solutions.
 I enjoy solving real-world problems using data, predictive modeling, and interactive dashboards that support decision-making in business and society.

 My work spans:
 - Predictive analytics